 In the middle of the road junction Little Ben (GTL04003) is a miniature, 30ft-high version of Big Ben, first erected in 1892, removed in 1963 and then returned in 1981.
 The plaque on the clock tells the story.

 Behind the clock is the Victoria Palace Theatre, 1911, home of the Crazy Gang and the Black and White Minstrels, now neither ethnically or politically correct.
 It was built on the site of the Royal Standard Music Hall by Frank Matcham, the well known music hall and theatre architect, and originally had a statue of Anna Pavlova on the top.

 Across Wilton Road is the Victoria Apollo Theatre, built in 1930 by the well-known Gaumont Cinema architect, W E Trent, as the 2,750 seat New Victoria Cinema with facilities to stage live shows.
-It occupies a site between Wilton and Vauxhall Bridge Roads and thus has two facades.
-The exterior has been described as "Continental", the interior as "Germanic".
+It occupies a site between Wilton and Vauxhall Bridge Roads and thus has two façades.
+The exterior has been described as 'Continental', the interior as 'Germanic'.
 Renamed the Apollo Victoria it has staged Starlight Express for the last 16 years and is currently booking until March 2001.
-(16 years actually ended in March 2000).

 Victoria Street was cut through slums in the 1850s but it is now almost entirely lined with modern buildings.
 In 1861 George Train, an American entrepreneur, laid a horse tramway along the street but, although the trams were a success, the rails, which stood over a foot above the road, were not and Train was forced to remove them.